mongodb/atlas-sdk-go/MAINTENANCE.md

 ## Tracking PR Reviews

-Currently, apix-1 GitHub team is notified for each auto-update PR of the SDK.
+Currently, apix-integrations GitHub team is notified for each auto-update PR of the SDK.
 Each PR requires a team review.